Kimitsuna-Goblin/GGD/README.md

 Each of 1 to 4 of above can be further classified according to the conditions of the normal distribution of the components as follows:

-+ Mean-Differed Sigma-Equaled: a distribuion with components of different means and equal standard deviations
++ Mean-Differed Sigma-Equaled: a distribution with components of different means and equal standard deviations
-+ Mean-Equaled Sigma-Differed: a distribuion with components of equal means and different standard deviations
++ Mean-Equaled Sigma-Differed: a distribution with components of equal means and different standard deviations
-+ Mean-Differed Sigma-Differed: a distribuion with components of both means and standard deviations are different
++ Mean-Differed Sigma-Differed: a distribution with components of both means and standard deviations are different

 Therefore, there are a total of 16 kinds of distribution models.